UCLA Bruin Marching Band: Thomas Lee and Gordon Henderson

+In 1982, Gordon Henderson was appointed Director of the Marching and Varsity Bands.

 In 1985, the band ordered newly designed uniforms, in the current military style.
 These uniforms were designed with band member input to replace the brightly colored 1977 uniforms.
 The uniforms consisted of navy blue wool trousers and coat with gold trim and white, knee-length, gold capes on the left shoulder.
 The shoes were changed to white.
 White gloves were standard as well.
 The large bearskin hats were replaced by Shako hats with white 12" feather plumes.
 An all-powder blue uniform was prototyped, but rejected in favor of the navy blue.
 The color guard did wear powder blue uniform coats and skirts similar in style to the new uniforms for two years.

 In 2007 the band was outfitted with new uniforms at the USC game.
 The coats were the then official "True Blue" color adopted by UCLA in 2004.
 Other elements from the 1985 uniforms were retained.

 In 1985, Thomas Lee came from the University of Texas to be the Director of Bands and Director of the Wind Ensemble.

 The UCLA Bruin Marching Band was the 1993 recipient of the Sudler Trophy, presented by the John Philip Sousa Foundation in recognition of the Band's tradition of excellence and innovation.

 The band became part of the UCLA Herb Alpert School of Music in 2007 when the departments of Music, Ethnomusicology and Musicology were combined.
 Musician and recording executive Herb Alpert gave $30 million to UCLA in November 2007, the single largest individual gift to music higher education in the western United States.

 Lee retired from UCLA in 2012, and Dr. Travis Cross was appointed the new Wind Ensemble conductor in 2013.

+Henderson retired in 2020 as Director of Bands after 38 years of service to UCLA.

+Ken Fisher

+Ken Fisher was appointed the new Marching Band Director in 2023.

 Traditions

-For the football pregame show, the UCLA Marching Band traditionally opens with the Bruin Fanfare and Strike Up The Band for UCLA, a gift from George and Ira Gershwin to UCLA.
+For the football pregame show, the UCLA Marching Band traditionally opens with the Bruin Fanfare, an adaptation of the 20th Century Fox Fanfare.
+Then follows Strike Up The Band for UCLA, a gift from George and Ira Gershwin to UCLA.
 It was adapted from their showtune "Strike Up the Band", and was presented to UCLA at an All-University Sing held in Royce Hall during Fall 1936.
 The Star Spangled Banner is played by the band in concert formation.
 Then the band moves into the script UCLA formation to the tune of Bruin Warriors.
 The band marches off the field to The Mighty Bruins, composed in 1984 by Academy Award-winning composer Bill Conti to commemorate the 50th anniversary of the UCLA Alumni Association.

 Following all athletic contests, the band plays the UCLA Alma Mater "Hail to the Hills of Westwood".
 After victories, this is followed by "Rover".